 Arty is a strong believer in establishing long-term relationships built on respect and integrity.
 Consequently, many clients have trusted him and his team with their investments and retirement planning for decades, some since he began as an advisor in 1982.

-He earned a Bachelor of Arts in Philosophy from the State University of New York at Albany, and a Master of Business Administration and a Certificate in Professional Accounting from Mississippi College.
-He resides in Jackson and serves on the boards of both Beth Israel Congregation and the Jackson Jewish Federation.
-Finkelberg also is a board member of the Mississippi Center for Public Policy, Mississippi’s non-partisan, free market think tank.
+He earned a Bachelor of Arts in Philosophy from the State University of New York, and a Master of Business Administration and a Certificate in Professional Accounting from Mississippi College.
+He resides in Jackson and is a member of Beth Israel Congregation, having served on the board and as an officer.
+His wife Amy is a pastor, previously affiliated with Northminster Baptist in Jackson, and currently leads workshops and retreats.

 The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialized content on asset management.
 To qualify for the list, advisers had to have 10 years of experience and at least $30 million in assets under management (AUM) and no more than 60% of the AUM with institutional clients.
 The FT reaches out to some of the largest brokerages in the U.S. and asks them to provide a list of advisors who meet the minimum criteria outlined above.
 These advisors are then invited to apply for the ranking.
 Only advisors who submit an online application can be considered for the ranking.
 In 2017, roughly 790 applications were received and 400 were selected to the final list (50.6%).
 The 400 qualified advisers were then scored on six attributes: AUM, AUM growth rate, compliance record, years of experience, industry certifications, and online accessibility.
 AUM is the top factor, accounting for roughly 60-70 percent of the applicant’s score.
 Additionally, to provide a diversity of advisors, the FT placed a cap on the number of advisors from any one state that’s roughly correlated to the distribution of millionaires across the U.S. The ranking may not be representative of any one client’s experience, is not an endorsement, and is not indicative of the advisor’s future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 The FT is not affiliated with Raymond James.